 For example, these commands will output two new properties to a custom dump file:

 fix prop all property/atom i_flag1 d_flag2 compute 1 all property/atom i_flag1 d_flag2 dump 1 all custom 100 tmp.dump id x y z c_1 c_1

-If you wish to add new pair styles, fixes, or computes that use the per-atom properties defined by this fix, see Section modify of the manual which has some details on how the properties can be accessed from added classes.
+If you wish to add new pair styles, fixes, or computes that use the per-atom properties defined by this fix, see the Modify atom doc page which has details on how the properties can be accessed from added classes.

 Example for using per-atom masses with TIP4P water to study isotope effects.
 When setting up simulations with the TIP4P pair styles for water, you have to provide exactly one atom type each to identify the water oxygen and hydrogen atoms.
 Since the atom mass is normally tied to the atom type, this makes it impossible to study multiple isotopes in the same simulation.
 With fix property/atom rmass however, the per-type masses are replaced by per-atom masses.
 Asumming you have a working input deck for regular TIP4P water, where water oxygen is atom type 1 and water hydrogen is atom type 2, the following lines of input script convert this to using per-atom masses: